ngergs/k8s-adm-ctrl/README.md

 The compiled binary is around 14MB and the example docker image is around 16MB.

 ## Helm chart
-To actually deploy the admission controller the subfolder helm provides a Helm chart with a more detailed Readme regarding the deployment.
+To actually deploy the admission controller [helm example](examples/helm) provides a Helm chart with a more detailed Readme regarding the deployment.

 ## Interfaces
 ### Reviewer